Fun Las Vegas Itinerary – 3 Days in Las Vegas

 How much does a trip to Vegas cost?

-On average, we spent $200 per day for a mid-range hotel, meals and fun.
 At the upper end of the spectrum, there are no limits.
-Excess is a Las Vegas speciality.
+Excess is a Las Vegas specialty.

 How often do the Bellagio fountains run?